NotAhad/Flowlance/README.md

-# Freelancer Dashboard
+# Flowlance

-Freelancer Dashboard is a sleek and aesthetic web application designed to help freelancers efficiently manage their projects, clients, and finances.
+Flowlance is a sleek and aesthetic web application designed to help freelancers efficiently manage their projects, clients, and finances.
 The project combines modern UI/UX design with interactive visualizations, a drag-and-drop Kanban board, and structured data display using Material UI.
 Built with React, Tailwind CSS, and TypeScript, this project demonstrates proficiency in modern front-end development practices and responsive design.

 ## Table of Contents